focksss/ffengine/README.md

 # ffengine
-A W.I.P. game engine written in rust and using Vulkan through the Ash crate.
+A W.I.P. game engine written in rust and using Vulkan through the Ash crate, with Lua scripting support.
 Goal is support of basic game engine features and allowing for extremely customizable rendering pipelines through high level abstractions.

 ## Current Features
+- Scripting
+  - API exposing the engine to lua (expanded as needed)
+  - lifecycle functions (Update, Awake, Start)
 - Deferred rendering pipeline
   - Geometry pass
   - CSM shadow pass